NihadBadalov/operandum/README.md

 ```

 ### Running Tasks
+**Tasks are a very powerful feature of operandum, featuring variables,
+built-in functions, and more.**

 Your Tasks folder's name is `tasks` by default.
 If you changed it,
 you can see its name in `operandum.ini` configuration file.